mboud/TinyGPSPlusNF/examples/FullExample/README.md

 # TinyGPSPlusNF - FullExample
 Requires a gps device.

+This sample code demonstrates the normal use of a TinyGPSPlusNF object.

 Example based on a NEO-6M module (GY-NEO6MV2) and an ESP32 board (NodeMCU-32S ESP-WROOM-32).

 Expected debug output with a gps fix: